 Table 3 shows the number of provenance nodes that have these two properties in some provenance traces.
 We specify a node has the locality property (i.e., "local node") if the difference between its biggest and smallest ancestor is no larger than 15.
-A node has the similarity property (i.e.,
+A node has the similarity property (i.e., "similar node") if this node shares at least one common ancestor with the node in preceding 10 nodes.
+One can see that all these traces have a large percentage of similar nodes and local nodes.
+This indicates that these provenance graphs also exhibit locality and similarity, like web graphs.

-Table 4: Overview of various workflow characteristic in Karma trace Workflow Name Scientific domain Failure Number of Number of Total rate Manipulations Provenance Graphs in a workflow Graphs Size NAM-WRF Weather and ocean modeling 39% 6 5990 160MB NCFS Weather and ocean modeling 47% 7 298 10.3MB SCOOP OOP Weather and ocean modeling 6 7987 208MB Gene2life e2life Bioinformatics and biomedical 8 7990 257MB Motif Bioinformatics and biomedical 75% 138 498 294MB Animation Computer animation rendering 72% 22 430 45.6MB
+Workflow Name Scientific domain Failure Number of Number of Total rate Manipulations Provenance Graphs in a workflow Graphs Size NAM-WRF Weather and ocean modeling 39% 6 5990 160MB NCFS Weather and ocean modeling 47% 7 298 10.3MB SCOOP Weather and ocean modeling 38% 6 7987 208MB Gene2life Bioinformatics and biomedical 46% 8 7990 257MB Motif Bioinformatics and biomedical 75% 138 498 294MB Animation Computer animation rendering 72% 22 430 45.6MB